Homemade Aussie Burgers

 The Topping (per person)

 - 2 lettuce leaves or a handful of spinach

 - 1 slice of low-fat cheese

-- 1 tsps of tomato sauce (reduced sugar and salt)
+- 1 tsps of tomato sauce

-- Dice the onion and garlic
+- Finely dice the onion and garlic

 - Crush the weetbix in a bowl and add the mince meat, onion, garlic, BBQ sauce and egg.
-Use hands to mix and squish it together!
+Use your hands to mix and squish it together!

 - Shape the ingredients into medium patties a bit bigger than the palm of your hand (will shrink slightly when cooked)